So I did a little number crunchin’.

 Within a 10 mile radius of our church, there are 185,476 people.
 Of those people, 61.6% claim to be affiliated with some kind of Christian denomination.
 So there are supposedly 114,253 Christians within a 10 mile radius of our church.
+We live in rural southwest Ohio.
 Anybody from around here knows that can’t possibly be the case.
 It’s not even close.

 This is what it means to live in a “post-Christian” society.
-We’ve got an entire generation of people that assume they are Christians not because of their profession of Christ as Lord and Savior, but because they mentally assent to the Christian values and norms systemic to the culture that they grew up immersed in.
+We’ve got an entire generation of people that assume they are Christians not because of their profession of Christ as Lord and Savior, but because they mentally assent to the Christian values and norms systemic to the culture that they’ve grown up immersed in.

 Because of the rise of Christendom, Christian morality became divorced from the Christian Gospel, and lifestyle demands were placed on people that were impossible to fulfill apart from actually being regenerated by the Holy Spirit.
 This means that we have produced more hypocrites than Christians.
 And the world sees this too.

 Out of the 185,476 people within the 10 mile radius of FBCnl, 59.6% of them were not involved in a religious congregation or community.
 Of those not involved, the three biggest reasons given for why they weren’t involved were:

 “Religious people are too judgmental” (66.7%)

 The majority of people are not skipping out on church because of the music style (38.8%) or because they’ve not been invited (20.7%).
 The biggest reasons why people are ditching the church are relational not functional.
 They see a disconnect between what the church says they believe and how they actually behave and they want no part of it.
 What a shame!